samtools/htslib/samples/DEMO.md

 output creation.
 Based on file type and shift, it creates bai, csi or crai files.

+Index_fast - This application showcases the index creation on fasta/fastq reference files.

 Read_reg - This application showcases the usage of region specification in alignment read.

-Read_multireg - This application showcases the usage of mulitple regionn specification in alignment read.
+Read_multireg - This application showcases the usage of multiple region specification in alignment read.

 Read_fast_index - This application showcases the fasta/fastq data read using